RamachandranRachana/analytics/Machine Learning/Linear_Regression/README.md

+# Determining weights to fit a linear regression model
 The program  implements a linear regression to fit a line or a second-degree polynomial to a set of training data.
 The program can be invoked as follows: linear_regression <training_file> <degree> <?>